cyber-raskolnikov/Modern-Art-Museum-Recommender-System/README.md

 # Modern-Art-Museum-Recommender-System
-Implementation of a knowledge-based system in CLIPS used to determine an itinerary through an art museum personalized to different visitors
+Implementation of a knowledge-based system in CLIPS used to determine an itinerary through an art museum customized for different visitors

 					DEBE EJECUTARSE CON CLIPS EL FICHERO museum.clp